JennyVanessa/Paddle-SVHN/README.md

 Classical OCR DCNN reproduction based on PaddlePaddle framework.

 This project reproduces [Multi-digit Number Recognition from Street View Imagery using Deep Convolutional Neural Networks](https://arxiv.org/pdf/1312.6082.pdf) based on the paddlepaddle framework and participates in the Baidu paper reproduction competition.
-The AIStudio link will is provided as follow:
+The AIStudio link is provided as follow:

 [link](https://aistudio.baidu.com/aistudio/projectdetail/2561512)